Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 The action camera in action!

 If you don’t already have an action camera, a trip to Cancun is a perfect excuse to try one out.
 We used ours at the beaches, cenotes, and Mayan ruins.
-We did not want to invest in a GoPro without actually knowing how much use we would get out of it.
-Instead, I found the AKASO Brave 4 Pro priced at about $100.
-The reviews were promising and it lived up to expectations.
+We did not want to invest in a GoPro without knowing how much use we would get out of it.
+Instead, I found the AKASO Brave 4 Pro priced at about $100, which served our purposes.
 The kit also came with plenty of supplies to get the best use out of the camera.
-I recently bought a gimbal stabilizer for action cameras to help take better video and have something to help hold onto the camera better.
-Do you need a gimbal stabilizer?
-I do not think it is a must-buy but if it fits your budget and you want to take less shaky videos, then consider buying a gimbal stabilizer.

 Portable Power Bank